Carolyn Marie Souaid remembers a country of promise and hope, but also a land of despair and ruins.

-Publishing Translation in Montreal, I
+Publishing Translation in Montreal I10 December 2017

 It is a pleasure to speak about translation, as this is a subject that interests me, and I myself have translated a fair amount of material from French to English as well as publishing numerous translations in one form or another over a period of about thirty years.
 I have also published – and am publishing – several Arab-Canadian writers living in Montreal, and it is my hope that you will find my experience of interest even though I must begin with a disclaimer, as I have no experience in publishing translations from the Arabic.

 Twenty years ago, in 1997, I founded Blue Metropolis Foundation, and for the next fourteen years I was President & Artistic Director of the Blue Metropolis Montreal International Literary Festival, which, bilingual in the first year (1999) in French and English, added languages every year, and soon included public events that took place entirely in languages such as Italian, a variety of Italian dialects, Spanish, Catalan, German, Haitian Créole, Chinese, Farsi, Hindi, Urdu, and Arabic.
 We did not translate any of these languages, and not only because simultaneous translation was prohibitively expensive; instead.
 Instead – and to the best of my knowledge this is unique in the world – we did an enormous amount of work, working with partners in the different communities where these languages are spoken.
 We knew there were communities who admire these writers and who would be thrilled to meet them in Montreal, so we were able to bring in audiences that appreciated the work of these authors in the languages in which they were written.

 We did also program and promote translation, however, working with the Literary Translators Association of Canada and inventing the Translation Slam, which again included writers working in a variety of different languages, translated into English or French or both.